FDA cracks down on stem cell clinics

 "Or do we actually require people being blinded before the FDA does something?" he asked, noting that "there's a considerable amount of uncertainty in terms of what we should expect in the months ahead.
 The statement itself doesn't provide clear answers to all those questions."

-According to David McKeon, a spokesman for the New York Stem Cell Foundation, a nonprofit research organization, "the regulation of these clinics is very difficult, so the announcement today that the FDA will be stepping up their oversight should be welcomed and applauded."
+According to Susan L. Solomon, CEO of the New York Stem Cell Foundation, a nonprofit research organization, "the regulation of these clinics is very difficult, so the announcement today that the FDA will be stepping up their oversight should be welcomed and applauded."

 Overall, Turner said, the agency's actions should not give all stem cell treatments or doctors performing these regenerative therapies a bad name.
 There are already effective treatments.
 "If we think about bone transplants as stem cell transplants, it's standard of care for certain diseases," he said.

-McKeon agreed: "There are extremely promising studies and research using stem cells to treat macular degeneration, multiple sclerosis, diabetes and many other devastating diseases.
+Solomon agreed: "There are extremely promising studies and research using stem cells to treat macular degeneration, multiple sclerosis, diabetes and many other devastating diseases.
 I cannot emphasize enough how exciting and promising the research is.

-"However, anyone advertising a 'cure' today is simply taking advantage of patients for their own financial gain," he said.
+"However, anyone advertising a 'cure' today is simply taking advantage of patients for their own financial gain," she said.

 What patients need to know

-Note: Correction: Previous versions of this story included quotes attributed to David McKeon, a spokesman for the New York Stem Cell Foundation; they should have been attributed to foundation CEO Susan L. Solomon.